-In this context it is not possible for Google Analytics to provide fair, comparable and unbiased views of behaviour and channel performance beyond the 7 day return window and across browsers.
-This issue is exacerbated for websites which have a lengthy customer journey, where visit frequency is low.
+In this context, it is not possible for Google Analytics to provide fair, comparable and unbiased views of behavior and channel performance beyond the 7-day return window and across browsers.
+This issue is exacerbated for websites that have a lengthy customer journey, where visit frequency is low.

 The solution – a cookie rewriting app

 This is why we propose a solution: the cookie rewriting app.
 This piece of software allows you to extend the lifetime of selected cookies from your website to make sure they do not expire after only 7 days.
 This is possible because we place the cookie as if it was placed by your website instead of the advertising platform (aka rewriting).
 It is unexpected that browsers will start blocking such cookies because many websites rely on them heavily, for instance, to track items in a basket.
 A prime candidate for the rewriting service is the Google Analytics cookie.
 With the GA cookie being rewritten, it once again allows you to reliably build attribution analysis without being constrained by the need to differentiate between browsers.
 Furthermore, you regain your ability to view the full journey on all browsers and understand your channel performance.